Granted, the science side in this series isn't any better...

-> Warhammer 40000 universe plays with this trope, because there is actually little space for a belief.
-All tenets of religion (existence of God-Emperor and ruinous powers of Chaos to name the few) are based on facts.
-The members of clergy (especially members of Inquisition and Adeptus Mechanicus) are usually the best educated people around.
+The Warhammer 40000 universe plays with this trope, because there is actually little space for belief.
+All tenets of religion (the existence of God-Emperor and ruinous powers of Chaos to name a few) are based on fact.
+The members of the clergy (especially members of the Inquisition and the Adeptus Mechanicus) are usually the best-educated people around.

 The Eberron setting is deliberately vague about whether most of its gods "really" exist or not.
 It's not even slightly vague about the fact that in practical terms it doesn't matter; everyone goes to the same place when they die at least in the short (cosmologically speaking) term, and clerics of all faiths, even the ones that mutually contradict each other, get clerical spells.
 Any "Commune with Deity" type spells get you something like an archangel instead, who, if really pressed on the issue, may admit they've never actually seen the gods either.
 There are several established faiths, but a cleric who really wants to can devote himself to an ideal or concept instead with no penalties (some of the established faiths have prestige classes with special abilities, for which you must be a member of that faith, but all regular clerical spells work just fine for any cleric).